-The environmental safeguard measures for Climate Change outlined below are considered part of the Proposal and must be implemented.
+The Environmental Safeguards for Climate Change impacts are considered part of the Proposal and must be implemented.
 Safeguards include:

-- Resource management hierarchy principles are to be followed: - Avoid unnecessary resource consumption as a priority. - Avoidance is followed by resource recovery (including reuse of materials, reprocessing, recycling and energy recovery); and - Disposal is undertaken as a last resort (in accordance with the Waste Avoidance & Resource Recovery Act 2001). - Council may elect to make a contribution to an accredited carbon offset program to offset greenhouse gas emissions. - Quality assurance and life cycle of materials are to be considered when purchasing, to ensure the newly built infrastructure is resilient and structurally sound. - Local resources are to be used wherever possible, to reduce waste and increase efficiencies and to encourage local economies with fewer 'carbon miles'.
+- Resource management hierarchy principles are to be followed: - Avoid unnecessary resource consumption as a priority. - Avoidance is followed by resource recovery (including reuse of materials, reprocessing, recycling and energy recovery); and - Disposal is undertaken as a last resort (in accordance with the Waste Avoidance & Resource Recovery Act 2001).

+- Council may elect to make a contribution to green power to offset greenhouse gas emissions. - Quality assurance and life cycle of materials are to be considered when purchasing, to ensure the newly built infrastructure is resilient and structurally sound. - Local resources are to be used wherever possible, to reduce waste and increase efficiencies and to encourage local economies with fewer 'carbon miles'.

-• All upgrades are to be monitored and maintained per Council's routine road management strategy, to ensure lifecycle of upgraded road features extended and to reduce wastage from neglect / inadequate maintenance.
+• Operation of the temporary construction access track is to be monitored and maintained per Council's routine road management strategy, to ensure lifecycle of water infrastructure features extended and to reduce wastage from neglect / inadequate maintenance.

-Given environmental safeguards will be implemented and maintained, it is not anticipated that the Proposal would result in significant impacts to Climate Change.
+Given the outlined environmental safeguards will be implemented and maintained, it is not anticipated that the Proposal would result in significant impacts to Climate Change.